calvinbui/homer-service-discovery/README.md

 - mounting the base config
 - mounting homer's config
 - mounting the Docker socket
-- using environment variables to provide theor mountpoints.
+- using environment variables to provide their mountpoints.

 ```sh
 docker run -d \